-Heritage attributes: One-and-a-half-storey brick construction; gable roof; front wall dormer; fenestration; integrated verandah; brick piers.
+Heritage attributes: One-and-a-halfstorey brick construction; gable roof; front wall dormer; fenestration; integrated verandah; brick piers.

 485 Aylmer Street N is an excellent and rare example of a Second Empire terrace in Peterborough.
-The terrace features a mansard roof with dormers, bay windows and a verandah with decorative woodwork across the front of the building.
-It is an important and extremely well-executed example of late nineteenth century multiresidential housing.
+The terrace features a mansard roof with dormers, bay windows, and a verandah with decorative woodwork across the front of the building.
+It is an important and extremely well-executed example of late nineteenth century multi-residential housing.
+491 was an early childhood home of twentieth-century mystic and spiritualist Manly Palmer Hall who was born in Peterborough in 1901.